bernhard2202/twitter-sentiment-analysis/README.md

 Team: **Free the Varaibles!**

-Computational Intelligence Lab (CIL) Project for Summer Semester 2016 at ETH Zurich.
+Computational Intelligence Lab (CIL) Project for the 2016 Summer Semester at ETH Zurich.

 Most of the interesting TensorFlow code is located in `train_model.py`, `model/cnn_model.py`, and `model/lstm.py`.

-## Kaggle result reproduction
+## Kaggle result reproduction (for grading by the ETH TAs)

+**Note that this option is no longer available, since the projects were graded in August 2016.
+Please train the network from scratch instead.
+(See below.)**

 In order to regenerate the top Kaggle submission, please ensure all Python requirements are installed (next section, step 3.b) and then run: